Get Started with Awardco

 A hustle culture is still seen as a good thing at this point, but setting competitive goals is different than pushing employees to the edge with unreasonable expectations.
 If employees feel like they need to work through lunch, skip breaks, or answer communications after hours, your culture is too focused on results and not focused on employee wellbeing.

 Focusing on employee wellbeing and work-life balance creates a culture of sustainable effort and growth.
-Overwhelming stress leads to burnout and disengagement, but a healthy level or stress, along with achievable goals, can push your people to do their best.
+Overwhelming stress leads to burnout and disengagement, but a healthy level of stress, along with achievable goals, can push your people to do their best.

 4. Lack of Growth Opportunities